ross-sum/blissymbolics/README.md

 symbolic links to a number of the key terminal command prompt type (that is, text based) commands have been prepared and loaded into /usr/local/bin.
-They do need testing with the Blissymbolics fork of Cell Writer, because a number of them do use modifiers.
-Either the modifiers need to be removed (but they are helpful to command interpretation) or just checked that Cell Writer will put them in exactly the same place.
+They do need testing with the Blissymbolics fork of Cell Writer, because a number of them do use indicators.
+Either the indicators need to be removed (but they are helpful to command interpretation) or just checked that Cell Writer will put them in exactly the same place.
 Further text commands need to be translated and added the the symbolic links installer.
 As a note, rerunning